DataOnATangent/Glassdoor_NLP/README.md

 ## Conclusion and Next Steps

 In the end my best model was XGBoost with 59% accuracy.
 This indicates it was able to accurately classify reviews 59% percent of the time.
 This indicates that machine learning could be a better way to score company reviews and this the overall company rating versus relying on a self reported score.
 For my next steps I will try to improve on my two best models using grid search to see if I can improve accuracy scores.
-I also hop to eventually look at deep learning techniques which I feel are more likely to perform better with this kind of data in general.
+I also hope to eventually look at deep learning techniques which I feel are more likely to perform better with this kind of data in general.

 ## Sources